erinvdoyle/flowerfarm/README.md

     - Laptop (1024px)
     - Laptop (1440px)

-- Manual testing has been performed on an iPhone 11 and iPhone12 using Safari and Chrome, as well as on three Windows laptops of differing screen sizes. [https://ui.dev/amiresponsive](https://ui.dev/amiresponsive) provided the screenshot for the top of this README and allowed further testing of site responsiveness.
+- Manual testing has been performed on an iPhone 11 and iPhone 13Pro using Safari and Chrome, as well as on three Windows laptops of differing screen sizes. [https://ui.dev/amiresponsive](https://ui.dev/amiresponsive) provided the screenshot for the top of this README and allowed further testing of site responsiveness.

 ### Lighthouse & WAVE testing